 - restricting your contact with us or the services you receive, where appropriate

 - involving the police

 You also have the right to be respected and feel safe.
-If you are unhappy about the service you receive from us you can contact Customer Relations by telephone on 0800 212 783 or email email@example.com.
+If you are unhappy with the service you receive from us you can contact Customer Relations by telephone on 0800 212 783 or email email@example.com.

-Please note: we may also keep records about you and your behaviour in line with our privacy notice for unacceptable customer behaviour records on our website.
+Please note: we may keep records about you and your behaviour in line with our privacy notice for unacceptable customer behaviour records on our website.